-- Office visits for examination, diagnosis, counseling, education, consultation, and treatment;
+Office visits for examination, diagnosis, counseling, education, consultation, and treatment;

 - Specialist office visits;

 - Urgent care center visits;

 - Second medical opinions;

 - Administration of injectable medications;

 - Outpatient services;

 - Inpatient services in a Hospital, Skilled Nursing Facility, residential treatment center, or emergency room;

 - Home visits;

-- Telehealth consultations, provided remotely via communication technologies, for examination, diagnosis, counseling, education, and treatment; and
+- Telehealth consultations, provided remotely via communication technologies, for examination, diagnosis, counseling, education, and treatment.
+Coverage for these services will be on the same basis and to the same extent as a service conducted in person; and

-- Teladoc primary care consultations.
+- Teladoc general medical consultations.